Help for New Freshman Students

 New freshmen may visit the SDSU Undergraduate Academic Advising Center for assistance with General Education (G.E.) requirements.
 The Center is located in the Student Services Building (map), Room 1551 (619-594-6668).
 New freshmen may begin using the Academic Advising Center the first business day after the last freshman orientation.

 Students may get help regarding the Child Development major from one of the undergraduate advisors in the Office for Student Success (OSS).
-Alison Sternal and Michelle Xiong see students on a walk-in basis.
-Their office hours are posted on the OSS advising page.
+Alison Sternal and Christine Cortez see students on a walk-in basis.
+Visit the OSS advising page to learn more.

 Preparing for the Major